jason-s-yu/cambia-cfr/doc/config.md

   * Default: `9437184` (approx. 9MB)
   * Example: `10485760` (10MB), `"500MB"`, `"2GB"`
 * **`log_backup_count`**:
-  * Description: The maximum number of backup (rotated) log files to keep for each log stream (e.g., per worker).
+  * Description: The maximum number of backup (rotated) log files to keep **uncompressed** for each log stream (e.g., per worker, or for the main process log).
+When `SerialRotatingFileHandler` rotates and would normally delete the oldest log file to maintain this count, if `log_archive_enabled` is true, these files that are "falling off" this window are queued for archiving instead of being deleted.
   * Type: `integer`
   * Default: `999`
   * Example: `10`